A Stroll through the University’s History

 The ground floor also included rooms for the faculties, for meetings, and for examinations.
 The second floor held classrooms, and the top floor included an art gallery.
 At first, the university’s historical and archeological collections were located in the so called “pillar hall” in the basement.
 However, in 1907, concurrent with building the new university library, these collections returned to the King’s House where they had access to all of the ground floor.

-At the present, the University Building is closed for renovation and is meant to become a Visitors’ Center for the university when it opens again.
-Before it closed, it was the working site for the university’s governance, and the Chancellor’s office was located in the northern part of the ground floor with windows facing the University Plaza.
+At the present, the University Main Building is closed for renovation.
+The plan is to use it as a Visitors’ Center for the university when it opens again.
+Before it closed, it was the work place for the university management, and the Vice-Chancellor’s office was located at the ground floor in the northern part with windows towards the University Plaza.

 6) University Plaza